reply2za/Animator/resources/README.txt

 - Added: ViewImplSVG class to represent an instance of a SVG visual view
 - Added: ViewImplTextual class to represent an instance of a textual visual view
 - Added: ViewImplVisual class to represent an instance of a visual visual view

+Assignment 7:

+Now that our project has finally come to a close (thank god), it's much easier to look back on what we did well and what we could improve on.

+UpdateDrawingView - We added this class as the visual view for the animation.
+The reason why we decided against composition for this particular class was because the animation that we output in the view has very limited features, as it just plays the animation and that's it.
+This design allowed us to include a variety of new things, such as starting the animation, stopping the animation, and acting as a helper to the controller to facilitate the necessary functions that define this view vs. the normal view.
+I'm glad we went this route, as it let us have a lot more creative freedom with the way that the image was controlled without being constrained to the strict bounds of composition of a separate design that serves a different purpose.

+IGraphicsEdit - This is our interface that is the overarching structure for our update drawing class.
+This allows it to be backwards compatible and gives us the opportunity to expand it in the future.

+ViewImplVisualControllable - The visual controllable is our view for the editor view.
+This has all of the features that are desired for this assignment such as the buttons and used the features class so that we can communicate between the controller and view as we learned in class.
+This allows us to keep local things local, but also delegatesome of the overarching commands to be controlled by the controller.